kurtkanaskie/pingstatus-tls-v1/README.md

-G# Ping and Status with TLS
+# Ping and Status with TLS

 ## Overview
 Each proxy source code module is self contained with the actual Apigee Edge proxy, config files for Edge Management API calls (e.g. KVMs, target servers), swagger spec and tests.